-The Manager provides training to Bridgemarq's Franchisees and REALTORS® with respect to its marketing and technology programs through in-person and web-based training programs led by its Learning Services team and through online learning tools.
-Over the past three years, due primarily to the impact of the pandemic, substantially all training was conducted remotely with in-person training resuming in the last half of 2022.
+Bridgemarq provides training to Franchisees and REALTORS® with respect to its marketing and technology programs through in-person and web-based training programs led by its Learning Services team and through online learning tools.
 The Learning Services team includes professionally qualified trainers who now balance virtual and in-person training delivering hands-on training to Brokers, REALTORS® and administration staff covering a wide range of topics, including the optimal use of the proprietary tools and technologies offered by Bridgemarq.
-New learning networks have been developed with brokerage trainers in the form of live virtual Train-the-Trainer events designed to showcase training in development for feedback, seek insights on new training requirements and to build a network of trainers to cross promote and support Bridgemarq's training initiatives.
+New learning networks have been developed with brokerage trainers in the form of live virtual Train-the-Trainer events designed to showcase training in development for feedback, seek insights on new training requirements and to build a network of trainers to cross-promote and support Bridgemarq's training initiatives.

-The Manager's training programs provide new REALTORS® and industry veterans with productivity-enhancing techniques based on best practices, emerging technologies and industry trends.
-The Manager also offers several proprietary and outsourced personal coaching, planning and training programs, including specialized industry certifications and designations for luxury properties, real estate for seniors, international property sales, buyer representation, seller representation and social media.
+Briedgemarq's training programs provide new REALTORS® and industry veterans with productivity-enhancing techniques based on best practices, emerging technologies and industry trends.
+Bridgemarq also offers several proprietary and outsourced personal coaching, planning and training programs, including specialized industry certifications and designations for luxury properties, real estate for seniors, international property sales, buyer representation, seller representation and social media.